localstack/docs/content/en/contributing/development-environment-setup.md

 ### Building the Docker image for Development

-Please note that there are a few commands we need to run on the host to prepare the local environment for the Docker build - specifically, downloading some dependencies like the StepFunctions local binary.
-Therefore, simply running `docker build .` in a fresh clone of the repo may not work.

-We generally recommend using this command to build the Docker image locally (works on Linux/MacOS):
+We generally recommend using this command to build the `localstack/localstack` Docker image locally (works on Linux/MacOS):

 {{< command >}}
 $ make docker-build
 {{< / command >}}

-### Specific Dependencies for Host Mode
+### Additional Dependencies for running LocalStack in Host Mode

 In host mode, additional dependencies (e.g., Java) are required for developing certain AWS-emulated services (e.g., StepFunctions).
 The required dependencies vary depending on the service, [Configuration](https://docs.localstack.cloud/references/configuration/), operating system, and system architecture (i.e., x86 vs ARM).